chetan-m26/chetan-m26/README.md

-- 👋 Hi, I’m Chetan M
+- 👋 Hi, I’m Chetan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Devops | AWS
 - 🌱 I’m currently Pursuing in BCA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on beginner-friendly open-source projects in DevOps, AWS, and Full Stack Development.
 - 📫 Reach me at chetanmangalagatti7@gmail.com